 bought a bit of better butter.

-Listen to the recording of this Betty Botter tongue twister a number of times and then try it for yourself!
+Listen to Betty Botter a number of times and then try it for yourself!